-Dr. Vincent-Robinson is a teaching professor and associate chair in the Department of Criminology and Criminal Justice, Steven J. Green School of International and Public Affairs.
+Dr. Vincent-Robinson is a teaching professor in the Department of Criminology and Criminal Justice, Steven J. Green School of International and Public Affairs.
 She also serves as the field experience director.
 She earned her Ed.D. in Higher Education (2016) and her M.S. in Criminal Justice (2004) from Florida International University.
 She also holds an M.A. in Sociology (2010) from the University of Miami with dual concentrations in criminology and race/ethnicity, a Juris Doctorate (2001) from Louisiana State University, and a B.A. in English Professional Writing (1998) from Baylor University.

 While she matriculated through the graduate program at FIU, Dr. Vincent-Robinson participated in a $250,000 research project assessing Florida’s preparedness for terrorist attacks and other catastrophic events involving mass casualties.
 She co-authored Terrorism Preparedness in Florida, Improved Since 9/11, But Far From Ready (Collier and Vincent, 2005) where she gauged levels of preparedness for critical infrastructure.

 Dr. Vincent-Robinson is actively involved at FIU and in the community.
 Within the past few years, she completed FIU's Leadership Education Advancement Program, the President's Leadership Program, the Leadership Essentials Program, and Advanced Communications with renowned executive career coach Nance Guilmartin and is currently participating in the Educational Leadership Enhancement Program, an 18-month leadership program for women and minorities.
 As a result of her efforts, she was invited to join President Rosenberg’s Think Tank (a product of the President's Leadership Program) and participate in the development of the FIU’s 2025 strategic plan.